 The modern kitchen layout has developed along side the concept of a modern kitchen—which emphasizes an open plan.
 Instead of the kitchen being a small, isolated room in the back of the house, it is now center stage.
 The modern kitchen is expected to perform with much more versatility than that humble food prep and storage room of yesteryear.

 Kitchen configurations most requested by our Washington DC metro area clients are, in order of frequency, the L, U and G-shapes.
 The L, U, and G-shaped layouts work well for larger kitchens that include an island or bar seating and require a variety of task areas.
 The direction the designer takes with the shape of the layout is determined by how it needs to relate to the adjacent rooms and corridors.
 Following are examples of each layout type.

 Example of an L-shaped kitchen layout in Chevy Chase Maryland

 Example of a U-shaped kitchen layout in Bethesda Maryland

 Example of a modified G-shaped kitchen layout in Washington DC

-Setting aside the functional requirements of the kitchen itself, the best layout is the one that gels with the physical characteristics of the space.
-In other words, the room size and its relationship to adjoining rooms, the location (or anticipated location) of interior doors, exterior door(s) and windows will determine a layout that best defines task areas and circulation patterns.
+Setting aside the functional requirements of the kitchen itself, the best layout is the one seamlessly blends with the physical characteristics of the space.
+In other words, the room size and its relationship to adjoining rooms and the location of interior and exterior doors and windows will determine a layout that best defines task areas and circulation patterns.